BAST: Binaural Audio Spectrogram Transformer for Binaural Sound Localization: Experiments

 \subsection{Training Settings}

 As mentioned in \ref{model}, each sound wave are transformed to binaural spectrogram (size: 2$\times$129$\times$61, frequency range: 0-8000Hz, window length: 128ms, overlap: 64ms) before training.
+It is important to note that while the STFT transformation employed may reduce the fine-grained temporal differences between channels, our focus predominantly lies on interaural level differences (ILDs) rather than interaural time differences (ITDs).
 In order to have balanced training samples, we randomly select 75\% binaural spectrograms in each azimuth position and listening environments of training dataset.
 The remaining data is used as validation set.
 As stated before in the Dataset section, a separate test dataset is available for this study.
 This setting results in $248400$ training samples and $82800$ validation samples.
 Here, Adam optimizer \cite{kingma2014adam} is used to train the model for 50 epochs with a batch size of 48 and a fixed learning rate of 1e-4.
 In patch embedding layers, the stride of patches is set to 6, yielding 180 patches per spectrogram.
 Each Transformer encoder has three layers, with 1024 hidden dimensions (2048 dimensions when using concatenation as integration method in the last Transformer encoder TE-C), 16 attention heads in MSA blocks, 1024 dimensions in MLP blocks, 0.2 dropout rate in patch embeddings and MLP blocks.
 Our model implementation \footnote{code available at \href{https://github.com/ShengKuangCN/BAST}{https://github.com/ShengKuangCN/BAST} } is based on Python 3.8 and Pytorch 1.9.0, and are trained from scratch on 2 $\times$ NVIDIA GeForce GTX 1080Ti GPUs with 11GB of RAM.
 The empirically found and used number of layers in each Transformer encoder as well as the total number of trainable parameters are presented in Table \ref{table_prams}.